LBNE/FNALCore/README.md

   the unit tests to fail.
 It should be noted that as a robust ABI checks are tricky to implement, it is up to *you*, not the buildsystem, to point to the right Boost.
+- SQLite3 3.7.15 or higher for fhiclcpp database support.
 - Doxygen 1.8 or higher for documentation.

 How to Install